rdegges/rdegges-blog/articles/2010/what-i-do-at-work.md

 Title: What I Do At Work

-I realized yesterday, while finishing my website’s move to Posterous, that I haven’t actually written a post about my new job, what I do, and how I do it.
+I realized yesterday, while finishing my website's move to Posterous, that I haven't actually written a post about my new job, what I do, and how I do it.
 Not that it is particuarly amazing or anything like that, but I figured other coders interested in startups, best-practices, telephony, python, or any combination of those items may be interested.